The Temple Building was once located at 62-76 Richmond St W and Bay St (on the northwest corner) in the Financial District of Toronto.

 - When designing the Temple Building, architect GW Gouinlock, who was also a brother in the IOF, took inspiration from Chicago’s Rookery Building.

-- Other buildings designed by GW Gouinlock include the Robert Barron Building, the north wing of the Ontario Legislative Building at Queen’s Park and several structures at the CNE such as the Government Building.
+- Other buildings designed by GW Gouinlock include the Robert Barron Building, the north wing of the Ontario Legislative Building at Queen’s Park and several structures at the CNE, such as the Government Building.

 - The Temple Building was said to have been the start of Bay St as an office area.

 - In 1900, members of the fraternal order were provided with free medical attendance from the Court Physician, a sick benefit of $3 for the first two weeks and $5 for the next ten weeks, a disability benefit and a death benefit.
-Along with their headquarters in Toronto, the IOF also had offices in Chicago, Savannah and London.
+Along with its headquarters in Toronto, the IOF also had offices in Chicago, Savannah and London.

 - When the IOF left the Temple Building in 1954, they moved to their newly constructed headquarters at 590 Jarvis St and Charles St E on the northeast corner.
-Within 13 years that building became too small for their rapidly growing insurance company so, in 1967, they moved to their present-day location at 789 Don Mills Rd.
+Within 13 years, that building became too small for their rapidly growing insurance company, so in 1967, they moved to their present-day location at 789 Don Mills Rd.
 Today known as Foresters Financial, the life insurance company has over 3 million clients in Canada, the US and UK.